Mariya (Voytyuk) Vizireanu – Global Health PhD (2017)

 2002 when I became a finalist for the FLEX exchange student competition program in Ukraine.
 I came to the United States then for one academic year and stayed with a wonderful American host family.
 Eventually, I moved to the U.S. to finish my degree and remained to work and pursue graduate school.

 With my international background it was only a matter of time until I began studying cultural variation professionally.
-Since nutrition has been an old passion of mine (I have been one of the local health food co-op managers and taught public classes on healthy eating in Indiana), my research interest is now focused on perceptions of healthy eating and dietary risks.
+Since nutrition has been an old passion of mine (in the past, I have worked as a food co-op manager and organized community classes and workshops on good nutrition), my dissertation research focused on perceptions of healthy eating and dietary risks.

 Contact: Mvoytyuk (at) asu.edu